kitlangton/neotype/README.md

 By importing `neotype.ziojson.given`, we automatically generate a `JsonCodec` for `NonEmptyString`.
 Custom failure messages are also supported (by overriding `def failureMessage` in the Newtype definition).
+Note that `import neotype.interop.ziojson.given` needs to be in the same file as `Person`, *not* `NonEmptyString`.
+The generated `JsonCodec` is not made available to the entire project, but only to the file where it is imported.